 The fair values of derivatives are calculated by reference to forward rates or prices quoted at the reporting date for contracts with similar maturity profiles.

-The investment in short term fund is valued at market prices quoted at the reporting date.
+The short term funds are valued at market prices quoted at the reporting date.

 (c) Fair value hierarchy

 As at reporting date, the Group held the following financial instruments measured at fair value: